-DAB radios can seem like legacy tech in a world of low-cost smart speakers, and phones that can act as wake-up alarms.
-But this gets to the root of why we use a DAB radio every single day, even now.
+DAB radios can seem like legacy tech in a world of Bluetooth speakers and phones that can act as wake-up alarms.
+But the simplicity is why we use a DAB radio every single day, even now.
 Here’s our roundup of the best DAB radio options available today.

 A DAB radio lets you steer clear of Alexa and Google Assistant, and can provide some entertainment even when you’re looking to get away from your phone.
 A DAB radio is one of the few forms of tech that feels compatible with a tech detox.